Louise (The Human League song): Background

 The lyrical story telling of "Louise" superficially seems to be a story about a chance encounter between a man and a woman on a bus who seem to be on the verge of a lover's reconciliation.
-But like much of Oakey's song writing, what seems ‘sugary sweet’ on the surface actually has a much darker subtext.
-Oakey points out that the story is actually about the original protagonists from "Don’t You Want Me" meeting up 4 years later.
+But like much of Oakey's song writing, what seems 'sugary sweet' on the surface actually has a much darker subtext.
+Oakey points out that the story is actually about the original protagonists from "Don't You Want Me" meeting up 4 years later.
 In "Louise" the man sees his lost love again and still cannot deal with reality.
 The anger that drove the earlier song has dissipated, and is replaced with a hopeful fantasy that his ex-lover is drawn to him all over again.
-So Louise is really about self-deception, delusion and eternal sadness.
+So "Louise" is really about self-deception, delusion and eternal sadness.
 Oakey says about "Louise" in interview:

-However, like the less savoury premise of "Don’t You Want Me", the darker side of the "Louise" story went over the heads of the record buying public, who misinterpreted the lyrics as "sweet and upbeat".
+However, like the less savoury premise of "Don't You Want Me", the darker side of the "Louise" story went over the heads of the record buying public, who misinterpreted the lyrics as "sweet and upbeat".

 Because the second single from Hysteria, "Life on Your Own", did not do as well in the charts as expected, Virgin Records held back on the follow-up release of "Louise".
-However, the unexpected runaway success of the independent Giorgio Moroder/Philip Oakey movie soundtrack single "Together in Electric Dreams" in late summer 1984 prompted them to reconsider and release "Louise" as a single in October 1984.
-Despite modest support from Virgin and the band, it went to number 13 in the UK Chart spending a total of 10 weeks in the charts.
+However, the unexpected runaway success of the independent Giorgio Moroder and Philip Oakey film soundtrack single "Together in Electric Dreams" in late summer 1984 prompted them to reconsider and release "Louise" as a single in October 1984.
+Despite modest support from Virgin and the band, it went to number 13 in the UK singles chart spending a total of 10 weeks in the charts.

-The Single cover artwork by designer Ken Ansell is a reverse reproduction of the artwork to "Don’t You Want Me".
-The Louise cover has an inset montage of a menacing Ian Burden glowering at an ‘innocent’ Joanne Catherall taking over the roles of Oakey and Sulley from the 1981 artwork.
+The single cover artwork by designer Ken Ansell is a reverse reproduction of the artwork to "Don't You Want Me".
+The "Louise" cover has an inset montage of a menacing Ian Burden glowering at an 'innocent' Joanne Catherall taking over the roles of Oakey and Sulley from the 1981 artwork.

-The song was revived and covered in 2006 by Robbie Williams on his album Rudebox produced by William Orbit.
+The song was revived and covered in 2006 by Robbie Williams on his seventh studio album Rudebox, produced by William Orbit.